-A: A central theme in my pedagogical approach is to create an equitable class environment, where everyone can work toward achieving their desired grade outcome.
+A: A central theme in my pedagogical approach is to create an equitable class environment where everyone can work toward achieving their desired grade outcome.
 To this end, grade weights are applied to the course assessments, which give you the maximum return on your effort.
-That is, your final grade in the course will be determined by whichever method (A, B, C) that yields the highest total score.
-Following departmental recommendations, a curve may be after this step.
+That is, your instructor will calculate your final grade in the course based on whichever method (A, B, C) yields the highest total score.
+Following departmental recommendations, a curve may be after this or at any point during the quarter.
 Each method is calculated as follows:

-- Method A: 40%×(Problem Sets, Quizzes & Discussion posts) + 15%×(Midterm 1) + 15%×(Midterm 2) + 30%×(Final Exam) - Method B: 40%×(Problem Sets, Quizzes & Discussion posts) + 0%×(Midterm 1) + 25%×(Midterm 2) + 35%×(Final Exam) - Method C: 40%×(Problem Sets, Quizzes & Discussion posts) + 25%×(Midterm 1) + 0%×(Midterm 2) + 35%×(Final Exam)
+- Method A: 50%×(Problem Sets, Quizzes & Discussion posts) + 15%×(Midterm 1) + 15%×(Midterm 2) + 20%×(Final Exam) - Method B: 50%×(Problem Sets, Quizzes & Discussion posts) + 0%×(Midterm 1) + 20%×(Midterm 2) + 30%×(Final Exam) - Method C: 50%×(Problem Sets, Quizzes & Discussion posts) + 20%×(Midterm 1) + 0%×(Midterm 2) + 30%×(Final Exam)

 Due to the structure of the course, you must take the final exam to receive an overall score in CAESAR.
 Exams will not be rescheduled for any reason unless apocalyptic.
 Exams will not be rescheduled if you miss one.
-Notice the liberal grading policy, which allows several wild cards for most assessment category.
+Notice the liberal grading policy, which allows several wild cards for most assessment categories.
 For example, the highest 3 out of 4 quizzes and problem sets will be recorded.
 Please use these cards wisely.
 If you already foresee an issue with the midterm and final exam dates, you should take the class in a different quarter.
+The Department of Economics offers Econ 201 every quarter, including the summer.